znicolaou/ratematrix/README.md

 # System requirements
 The python code has been run with anaconda, which can be downloaded here: https://www.anaconda.com/distribution/.
 The script requires packes numpy, scipy, cantera, and matplotlib, which can be installed in a new environment after installing anaconda with the shell command
 `conda create -n cantera_env -c cantera numpy scipy cantera matplotlib`
-To run the script, activate the environment with
+Next, activate the environment with
 `source activate cantera_env`
-Finally, compile and install the extension module with `python setup.py install`
+Finally, compile and install the extension module with
+`python setup.py install`

 # Usage
 Running `./ratematrix.py -h` produces the following usage message: